-The Land Use Element of the Siskiyou County General Plan identifies the project site as being within the mapped resource overlay areas for Building Foundation Limits - Severe Pressure Limitations Soils, Wildfire Hazard, and Woodland Productivity.
-In addition, planning staff has identified that Composite Overall Policies 41.3(e), 41.3(f), 41.6, 41.7, 41.8, 41.9, and 41.18 apply to the proposed project.
+The Land Use Element of the Siskiyou County General Plan identifies the project site as being within the mapped resource overlay areas for Soils: Erosion Hazard, Building Foundation Limits - Severe Pressure Limitations Soils, Slope, Deer Wintering Area, Wildfire Hazard, and Woodland Productivity.
+In addition, Planning staff has identified that Composite Overall Policies 41.3(e), 41.3(f), 41.6, 41.7, 41.8, 41.9, and 41.18 apply to the proposed project.

 Staff has conducted a detailed analysis of each of the required findings and has found that the proposed project is consistent with the applicable General Plan policies governing the subject site.
-In addition, the proposed short-term vacation rental use as conditioned would be compatible with the surrounding land uses, has adequate roadway access for transportation, public health and safety provisions, and would not create environmental impacts to on- or off-site resources.
+In addition, the use, as conditioned, would be compatible with the surrounding land uses, has adequate roadway access for transportation and public health and safety provisions, and would not create environmental impacts to on- or off-site resources.
 The recommended findings are detailed in the General Plan Consistency Findings section of Exhibit A-2 attached to this staff report and are submitted for the Commission's review and consideration.